FRED-2/ImmunoNodes/README.md

 Prerequisite:
 ------------
-ImmunNodes is platform independent by using Docker images (https://www.docker.com/), the CPU must support VT-x or AMD-v.
+ImmunNodes is platform independent using Docker images (https://www.docker.com/), the CPU must support VT-x or AMD-v.

 For KNIME integration you need:
 * KNIME >= 3.1: http://www.knime.org
 * Docker >= 1.9: https://www.docker.com/
 * Generic KNIME Node (with Docker support): (https://github.com/genericworkflownodes/GenericKnimeNodes)

-For commandline tool usage you can either use the provided Docker image and call the command lines within the Docker container (see Installation).
+For commandline tool usage, you can either use the provided Docker image and call the command lines within the Docker container (see Installation).

 Installation
 -------------

-To install ImmunoNodes, please make sure that you fulfill all prerequisites and have installed KNIME >= 3.1 and Docker >= 1.9.
+To install ImmunoNodes, please make sure that you fulfill all prerequisites and that you have installed KNIME >= 3.1 and Docker >= 1.9.

-1) First, download ImmunoNodes' Docker image bz typing the following command on the command line:
+1) First, download ImmunoNodes' Docker image by typing the following command on the command line:
 ```
 docker pull aperim/immunonodes
 ```